 Are you a new cat owner curious about what to feed your cat?
-Or a well-seasoned cat crazy person who wants to make sure what they’re feeding their cat is healthy cat food?
+Or are you a well-seasoned owner with a precise cat feeding schedule, and you constantly ensure that what you’re giving is healthy cat food?
 Whether you fit in one of those categories or somewhere in between, we have just the guide for you.
 Keep reading to learn about what dry cat food ingredients are healthy and which aren’t.

 When you think of a cat’s wild relatives, you probably think of a lion or tiger.
 Like their counterparts, domesticated cats need lots of protein.
 And they need certain nutrients, like taurine, that can only be found in animal, not plant proteins.
 Cats require particular types of fats, including linoleic acid, arachidonic acid, and DHA.
 They must also get a sufficient amount of various minerals and vitamins.
 Notably, cats do not need carbohydrates, which is why feeding cats grain is not recommended.
 Although humans use carbohydrates for energy, cats instead optimize the energy they get from proteins and fats to the point that carbs are not necessary.

 The food of utmost importance in cat nutrition is meat.
 Every pet food sold in the United States must list ingredients in descending order of prevalence and must also display a guaranteed analysis of nutrients such as protein, fiber, and fat.
 These guidelines were decided on by the Association of American Feed Control Officials (AAFCO).